conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

   cluster: shadow-it
   name: click.event-stream.avro
   labels:
+    domain: clickstream
+    appcode: clk
-    conduktor.io/description: |
+  description: |
     # Event Stream from Click Application
-      This is a multiline markdown description that will appear in the Topic Catalog conduktor.io/description.editable: "false"
+    This is a multiline markdown description that will appear in the Topic Catalog
+  descriptionIsEditable: "false"
   catalogVisibility: PUBLIC
 spec:
   replicationFactor: 3